 This article traces some of the intermediate history of the UNIX Operating System, from the mid nineteen-seventies to the early eighties.
-It is slightly updated from an article that appeared as "The Evolution of UNIX from 1974 to the Present, Part 1" in Microsystems [Darw1984a].
+It is very slightly updated from an article that appeared as "The Evolution of UNIX from 1974 to the Present, Part 1" in Microsystems, November, 1984 (Vol 5, Number 11), page 44.
 It was intended as part 1 of 3; unfortunately that issue was also the last issue of Microsystems.
-This article discusses "Research UNIX": V6, V7 and V8; and tells the tale of many programs and subsystems that are today part of 4BSD, System V or both.
-Subsequent articles were planned to discuss in more detail the history of Berkeley UNIX, System V, and commercialised UNIXes.
-We have not written those other articles; this article is being submitted to DaemonNews in hopes that those who have written other histories of other parts of UNIX's history will come forward.
+This part discusses "Research UNIX"; v6, v7 and v8, and tells the tale of many programs and subsystems that are today part of 4BSD and/or System V.